Fuzzwah/simhub-dash-fuzzwah-v2/README.md

 This is my custom made SimHub dashboard specifically created to work with the cars I race on the iRacing service.

 The content shown in the left hand panel changes depending on the car you're driving.
-For example, below is a screenshot of what it looks like when driving a GT3 car:
+For example, below is a screenshot of what it looks like when driving the Formula Renault 3.5:

 ![image](https://user-images.githubusercontent.com/658935/59003038-bfa05980-8857-11e9-841a-aaa039875ae6.png)